 Here are my recommendations for each size:

 - 9×9 Cricut EasyPress – This is the one I generally recommend for every crafter.
-It is a great middle of the road size and perfect for most projects.
+It is a great middle-of-the-road size and perfect for most projects.
 If you are a general crafter and can only get one model, this is the one.

 EasyPress Accessories Worth Considering